 Over the past several years, GRACE has carefully monitored the development and changes that have resulted from the adoption of Common Core Standards by the public schools.
 GRACE pursues academic excellence at every grade level and is committed to utilizing the best curricular resources in each grade and subject area.
 GRACE Christian School has not adopted Common Core and continues to provide students with a rigorous college preparatory academic program taught from a biblical worldview that exceeds Common Core Standards.
 We do, however, have some comparison with these standards since Terra Nova, PSAT, SAT, and ACT are now Common Core aligned.

 The instructional program at GRACE follows an established review cycle for all content areas and curriculum.
 Teachers use both traditional textbooks and supplemental digital resources to help students master the course objectives for each class.
-In the past five years, we have become more proficient in utilizing digital tools for instruction and are a resource for schools considering adoption of a 1:1 laptop program.
+In the past six years, we have become more proficient in utilizing digital tools for instruction and are a resource for schools considering adoption of a 1:1 laptop program.